Reasons to Choose Japan

 Shizuoka tea

 Speaking of Shizuoka prefecture, after all tea.
 It is the number one producer in Japan, accounting for 40% of the national production.
-It is said that Shizuoka tea began when a high priest named Seiichi Kokushi brought back seeds from China and sown them in the upper reaches of the Abe River during the Kamakura period.
+It is said that Shizuoka tea began when a high priest named Shoichi Kokushi brought back seeds from China and sown them in the upper reaches of the Abe River during the Kamakura period.
 High-quality tea grown in clean water on the slopes of a mountain covered with river fog is said to have been loved as a tea for the Tokugawa Shogunate during the Edo period.
 A variety of teas such as needle-like high-grade sencha, deep green deep-steamed sencha, tea with a characteristic aroma, Japanese black tea, and oolong tea are produced.

 • Wasabi (Japanese horseradish)